LIVING CITY - Waterfront

 Promenade three connects the river back up between the paranaple centre and art gallery into market square and Providore Place, eventually leading up to proposed future retail development.

 It will include Wombat crossings (raised Zebra Crossings) on both Rooke Street and Formby Road to provide a safe prioritised crossing point for pedestrians.

 Trees and Vegetation

-All existing mature trees will be kept where it is fitting with the proposed landscape character, whilst taking into consideration their value relating to size, location and overall health.
+Existing mature trees will be kept where it is fitting with the proposed landscape character, whilst taking into consideration their value relating to size, location and overall health.
 Trees with heritage value will not be removed.
-Council will engage an arborist to determine the existing health/lifespan.
-No decisions have yet been made in regard to removing any trees.
+The new plantings will be native Tasmanian plants.

 LIVING CITY is more than just buildings, it is also about new places, new experiences and new events.
 The Waterfront Park includes a flexible amphitheatre space, catering for over 4000 people in the largest setting, but will be equally inviting and usable as an informal space to meet and hang out.
 The diagrams below demonstrate seating capacity with a variable stage location.
 Loading and unloading for events will occur from either Formby Road or the access road beneath the Elevated Platform.

 Rooke Street will continue to operate as the Bus Strip.
 New bus shelters will be provided at both the northern and southern end of the strip.
 A new pedestrian crossing will be installed mid block to enable passengers to safely cross to and from the paranaple precinct.